Data Enrichment by Company Name – Why Legacy Data Enrichment Tools Fall Short

-Since we launched our data enrichment tool a year and a half ago, we’ve been seeing so many B2B marketing professionals and sales operations leaders approaching us with a whole slew of different data enrichment and data validation use cases projects.
+Since we launched our Company Name-to-Domain Matching Tool a year and a half ago, we’ve been seeing so many B2B marketing professionals and sales operations leaders approaching us with a whole slew of different data enrichment and data validation use cases projects.
 The majority of them though could be summarized as “We’ve got a list of customer domains and we need more information about their business”.

 Data enrichment vendors are struggling when customers need enrichment based on company name

 The use case is basically “We’ve got a list of customer names and we need more information about their business.”
 Wait… domain name or company name… seems like it’s a negligible difference, but in fact it’s a dramatic one.
 The data enrichment vendors are showing very low match rates (less than 25%) and increased number of false positives making their customers unhappy.
 But why is such a sophisticated use case and what should you take into account if you need to enrich company information based on the company name?

 Here’s the thing, too many companies have very similar names.
 And thus all legacy (sometimes they’re being referred to as industry standards) automated enrichment tools will be returning back a very high percentage of false positives thus negatively impacting the match rates.

 The reason for that is because those legacy tools are merely crawlers that are really good at collecting information, but they’re lacking the correlation mechanisms to be able to compare and analyze the data they’re collecting.
 Here’s an example - ACME and ACME Corporation could be the same company, but for any data enrichment engine identifying this could be a non-trivial task.